EvernodeXRPL/evernode-js-client/docs/reference-api-common.md

 <br>

 ## Get hook states - `async getHookStates()`
-Gets XRPL all hook states in the registry account.
+Gets all Xahau hook states in the registry account.

 ### Response format
 Returns the list of hook states including Evernode configuration and hosts.